-- If the court finds that a respondent has violated terms of an order, it may impose a penalty of up to 30 days of confinement. - Note A: These offenses have not yet been listed in Schedule A in RCW 13.40.0357.
+- Note A: These offenses have not yet been listed in Schedule A in RCW 13.40.0357.
 These offenses should be assigned a Juvenile Disposition Offense Category of A because they are Class A felonies. - Note B: These offenses have not yet been listed in Schedule A in RCW 13.40.0357.
 These offenses should be assigned a Juvenile Disposition Offense Category of B because they are Class B felonies. - Note C: These offenses have not yet been listed in Schedule A in RCW 13.40.0357.
 These offenses should be assigned a Juvenile Disposition Offense Category of C because they are Class C felonies. - Note D: These offenses have not yet been listed in Schedule A in RCW 13.40.0357.
 These offenses should be assigned a Juvenile Disposition Offense Category of D because they are Gross Misdemeanors. - Note E: These offenses have not yet been listed in Schedule A in RCW 13.40.0357.
 These offenses should be assigned a Juvenile Disposition Offense Category of E because they are Misdemeanors. - Note F: Anticipatory offenses may include any attempts, conspiracies, or solicitations to commit any felony or misdemeanor offenses.